 Submission of letters of intent and proposals

-Letters of intent and proposals must be submitted electronically by the applicable deadline through the CACDS web site www.cacds.uh.edu/sefac.
-For the 2018/2019 year the deadline is February 28, 2018.
+Letters of intent and proposals must be submitted electronically by the applicable deadline through the CACDS web site www.cacds.uh.edu/sefac/proposal.
+For the 2018/2019 year the full proposal deadline is March 12, 2018.